-In 2022, FMCS received approximately 18,000 notices of expiring collective bargaining agreements.
-Some 210 of the known expiring contracts involve bargaining units of 1,000 members or more and represent a total of more than 1 million members.
+In 2023, FMCS received more than 15,750 notices of expiring collective bargaining agreements.
+118 of these notices involved bargaining units of 1,000 or more and represent a total of approximately 1 million members.
 Many of these expiring agreements are in key private sector industries, such as the construction and mechanical trades, arts and entertainment, groceries, telecommunications, and health care.

-In 2022, FMCS mediators were actively involved in nearly 2,900 collective bargaining contract negotiations in every major industry throughout the United States.
+In 2023, FMCS mediators were actively involved in more than 2,460 collective bargaining contract negotiations in every major industry throughout the United States.